 - To Bedsider.org for providing medically accurate, age appropriate method descriptions, videos, moral support, and more.

 - To Jess, Liz, and Sara of RebootSF for their initial design work.

-- To Dawn, Brian, and Mary Alice from BC/DC Ideas, our current marketing partner, for their ongoing design work, scheming, creativity, and joy.
+- To Dawn, Brian, and Mary Alice from BC/DC Ideas for their design work, scheming, creativity, and joy.

 - To our clinic partners for helping us lower the teen pregnancy rate by nearly 40% and eliminate Gaston County's racial disparity in teen pregnancy rates in just two years.